Stanford 10 Assessment

 This information is also emailed to each family who registers.

-- Prepare the Testing Room - This provides steps recommendations to ensure your student is comfortable and the workstation meets compliance.
-Please review by Sunday, April 15th.
+- Prepare the Testing Room - This provides steps to take to ensure your student is comfortable and the workstation meets compliance.

-- Complete the Student Identity Verification and Technical Form - This is used to confirm the student’s identity and confirm that all technical requirements are met prior to testing.
-Please complete by Wednesday, April 18th.
+- Complete the Student Identity Verification and Technical Form (available starting February of 2019) - This is used to confirm the student’s identity and confirm that all technical requirements are met prior to testing.

 The Day of the Test